-The annual rate of inflation slowed for an eighth straight instance and marked the lowest level in seventeen months, but U.S. consumer prices remained elevated and underlying or core inflation ticked higher in February, according to a U.S. government report released Tuesday, March 14.
+The annual rate of inflation slowed for an eighth straight instance and marked the lowest level in seventeen months, according to a U.S. government report released Tuesday, March 14, however, U.S. consumer prices remained elevated and underlying or core inflation ticked higher in February.

-Americans felt some reprieve last month in what they had to pay at the gas pumps and to heat their homes.
+Americans felt some reprieve in March in what they had to pay at the gas pumps and to heat their homes.
 They also spent a smidgen less for groceries compared to January.
-Inflation pressures remained, however, with prices high for many good and services, or even sharper than before, like for housing.
+Inflation pressures remained, however, with prices high for many goods and services, some of which had even increased since before, like for housing.

-In the headline monthly figure, U.S. consumer prices rose 0.4% in February, after rising 0.5% January, the Labor Department said in its monthly report on the Consumer Price Index (CPI).
-The CPI is a broad measure of what Americans pay for everyday items ranging from eggs to energy.
+In the headline monthly figure, U.S. consumer prices increased by 0.4% in February, following a 0.5% increase in January, the Labor Department said in its monthly report on the Consumer Price Index (CPI).
+The CPI is a broad measure of what Americans pay for everyday items, ranging from eggs to energy.

-Overall food prices eased a bit, up 0.4% for the month from 0.5%.
-Within the category, grocery prices slowed a tad to 0.3% against 0.4% previously, while the cost of eating out rose 0.6% for a second month in a row.
+Overall food prices eased a bit in February, up 0.4% for the month compared to 0.5% in January.
+Within the category, the rate of increase in grocery prices slowed a tad to 0.3% compared to the 0.4% increase in the previous month, while the cost of eating out rose 0.6% for a second month in a row.

-Food inflation over the past year remained elevated at 9.5% but down from 10.1%.
-Over the same time, grocery prices rose 10.2% from 11.3%, and the cost of foods consumed outside of the home picked up 8.4% from 8.2%.
+Food inflation during the past year remained elevated at 9.5%, down from 10.1%.
+In the same time, grocery prices increased by 10.2% from 11.3%, and the cost of foods consumed outside of the home increased by 8.4% from 8.2%.

 Elsewhere, prices at the pump rose 1% in February after increasing 2.4% in January.
-Their year-on-year level fell 2% after climbing 1.5% previously.
-Looking back for some perspective, last year’s high-water mark happened in the 12 months ending June when gasoline inflation at 59.9% was the most since March 1980.
+The year-on-year level fell by 2% after climbing 1.5% previously.
+Looking back for some perspective, the highest level of gasoline inflation in the past year occurred in the 12 months ending June, when it reached 59.9%, the highest level since March 1980.

-The broader index for energy, which combines items like gasoline, electricity, and fuel oil, declined 0.6% for the month after stepping up 2%.
-Energy prices year-over-year rose 5.2% compared to 8.7% previously.
+The broader index for energy, which combines items like gasoline, electricity, and fuel oil, declined 0.6% for the month after increasing by 2% in the previous period.
+Energy prices year-over-year rose 5.2%, down from 8.7% previously.

-Excluding the more volatile food and energy components, the rate of core consumer prices quickened to 0.5% in February from 0.4%.
+Excluding the more volatile food and energy components, the rate of core consumer prices quickened to 0.5% in February from 0.4% in the previous month.

-Shelter or housing prices for the month advanced 0.8% from 0.7, while they surged 8.1% year-over-year for their biggest 12-month increase since June 1982.
+Shelter or housing prices for the month advanced to 0.8% from 0.7%, while they surged 8.1% year-over-year for their largest 12-month increase since June 1982.

 "The index for shelter was the largest contributor to the monthly all items increase, accounting for over 70 percent of the increase, with the indexes for food, recreation, and household furnishings and operations also contributing," the Labor Department’s monthly report said.

-Components of shelter include pricing items like rent for apartments, rental equivalence, lodging away from home such as hotels and motels, and housing at schools.
+Components of shelter include prices of items like rent for apartments, rental equivalence, lodging away from home such as hotels and motels, and housing at schools.
 This index accounts for about one-third of the entire CPI.

 In other closely watched pricing categories: